 Epistemology finds its prime application to validate a piece of news or a report.
 For instance, a news headline read “I have not been a part of any unethical practice held at the bank.”
 Here, epistemology can be used to identify whether or not the news headline is genuine.
 The process begins with the identification of the person whose exact words have been published as the news headline.
 The next step is to confirm the bank where he/she was employed and the unethical practice that took place.
 Deep investigation and proper research are used to validate if the person is lying or not.

 9. Understanding the World

 Epistemology plays a key role in comprehending the world that we live in.
-In absence of the concept of epistemology, there would be no particular explanation of how various phenomena existing in nature works.
-It helps the philosophers to construct rational theories that support and justify various questions such as how do we know that the knowledge possessed by mankind regarding our planet to date is true, what is the difference between knowledge and belief, will the world be a better place in absence of caste and religion, what is intelligence, etc?
-Although some of the answers to various aspects of the world are still unknown to mankind, epistemology ensures the scope to develop an appropriate response in the near future.
+In the absence of the concept of epistemology, there would be no particular explanation of how various phenomena existing in nature works.
+It helps the philosophers construct rational theories that support and justify various questions such as how do we know that the knowledge possessed by mankind regarding our planet to date is true?, What is the difference between knowledge and belief?, Will the world be a better place in the absence of caste and religion?, What is intelligence?, etc. Although some of the answers to various aspects of the world are still unknown to mankind, epistemology ensures the scope to develop an appropriate response in the near future.